GavynBryan/SimplePointers/README.md

 	people.push_back(std::move(Bob));
 	people.push_back(std::move(Jeff));
 	people.push_back(std::move(Chad));
+	//I didn't add Stacy to the vector!

 	std::cout << "And they all come together and say, \n\"And we all live inside of this vector!\"" << std::endl;

 }
   ```
 Keep in mind this is *not* a guide on proper class structure. ;) We've defined a class, person, to start off.
-I'm "person" to keep the example relatable and easy to understand.
-Now we have a new element, **std::unique_ptr**.
-This does exactly what the name implies, it creates a pointer that's managed by the scope and holds ownership of it, hence the "unique".
-In our main function, we create 4 unique pointers, each holding a reference to a new person, and add them to the vector of people.
+I'm using a class called "person" to keep the example relatable and easy to understand.

+Now we have a new element in our code, **std::unique_ptr**.
+This does exactly what the name implies, it creates a pointer that's managed by the scope and holds ownership of it, hence the prefix "unique".
+In our main function, we create 4 unique pointers of the same class, each holding a reference to a new person.
+And then we move them to the vector of people.
 We use std::move() to give the burden of the memory address to the vector.

 Notice how all 4 of them were added to the vector of people, except Stacy.
 I did that intentionally; her pointer still resides in the main scope instead of the vector.
 To find out what this really means, add this block of code below the last std::cout